aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getMaxColumnCount() {#getMaxColumnCount--}

+<b>@deprecated.</b> Please use the 'maxColumnCount' property instead.
 The maximum count of columns to be imported for one sheet.

 ```javascript
 getMaxColumnCount() : number;